Makerfabs/Makerfabs-Lora-AC-Dimmer/readme.md

 Example:

 ```
-  ID000123ACT002PARAM005150#
+  ID000123ACT002PARAM000150#
 ```
 Set dimmer's phase cutting to 150/255 which named ID000123.
-#### ACT = 3 PWM DELAY ON  (delay and then close)
+#### ACT = 3 PWM DELAY ON   (delay and then all on)

-Set dimmer's phase cutting in seconds and then close the dimmer.
+Set dimmer's phase cutting in seconds and then open the dimmer.

 - Phase cutting : PARAM % 1000 = 0-255
 - Delay time (second) :   PARAM / 1000 = 0-999